Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfsdeleteproject-cmd.md

 ---
 title: Delete a project
-titleSuffix: Azure DevOps Server & TFS
+titleSuffix: Azure DevOps Server
-description: Delete a project in TFS from the command-line using TFSDeleteProject ms.prod: devops-server ms.technology: tfs-admin ms.manager: jillfra ms.author: aaronha
+description: Delete a project in Azure DevOps Server from the command-line using TFSDeleteProject ms.prod: devops-server ms.technology: tfs-admin ms.manager: jillfra ms.author: aaronha
 author: aaronhallberg
 ms.topic: conceptual
+monikerRange: '< azure-devops'
-ms.date: 08/04/2016
+ms.date: 05/30/2019
 ---

 # Use TFSDeleteProject to delete a project on Azure DevOps on-premises

 [!INCLUDE [temp](../_shared/version-tfs-all-versions.md)]

-You can remove a project from Team Foundation Server(TFS) when the project is no longer required by using TFSDeleteProject.
+You can remove a project from Azure DevOps Server when the project is no longer required by using TFSDeleteProject.
 In addition, if there are components that remain undeleted after an unsuccessful project creation, you can use TFSDeleteProject to remove them.

-To delete a project from Azure DevOps Services or from TFS using the admin console, see [Delete a project](/azure/devops/accounts/delete-team-project).
+To delete a project from Azure DevOps Services using the admin console, see [Delete a project](/azure/devops/accounts/delete-team-project).

 > [!WARNING]
 > TFSDeleteProject permanently destroys the project, after which it cannot be recovered.
 You should backup all important project data before using TFSDeleteProject.